Our research is editorially independent but we may earn a commission for purchases made through our links.

 MacDonald’s Ranch has been a family favorite for many seasons.
-Open from September 29th through October 31st in 2018, it’s conveniently located in Scottsdale for North Valley residents, but also worth traveling for.
-It’s not a tractor that pulls guests out to the pumpkin patch to discover that perfect pumpkin, but a real western hayride, pulled by mules or horses.
-Kids of all ages enjoy the petty zoo where they can cuddle up to miniature ponies, sheep, goats, pigs, miniature donkeys and more.
+Open the entire month of October except for Tuesdays; it’s conveniently located in Scottsdale for North Valley residents but also worth traveling for.
+It’s not a tractor that pulls guests out to the pumpkin patch to discover that perfect pumpkin, but a real western hayride pulled by mules or horses.
+Kids of all ages enjoy the petty zoo where they can cuddle up to miniature ponies, sheep, goats, pigs, miniature donkeys, and more.
 There’s also a hay maze to get lost in, face painting, gold panning at the gem mine where you can keep what you find, and a variety of games.
 Join the duck races, let the kids zoom around the dirt track in the pedal cars, play Conk the Cow, Cow Milking, Deluxe Jenga and more.
 There’s even an Old West town filled with antiques, along with plenty of food and drink offered by Blazin’ Barbeque.

-Mortimer Farms is open September 28th through October 28th in Dewey, about 90 minutes from Phoenix.
+Mortimer Farms is in Dewey, about 90 minutes from Phoenix.
 It makes a fun day trip with the fall event centered around a 15-acre pumpkin patch and a 15-acre corn maze.
 The list of activities is practically endless, and you can even enjoy live entertainment too.
-Just some of what’s on offer include a variety circus and illusion show, pig races, dog races, an obstacle course, gem mining, two zip lines, nine slides, corn hole games and hay ride tours.
+Just some of what’s on offer include a variety circus and illusion show, pig races, dog races, an obstacle course, gem mining, two zip lines, nine slides, corn hole games and hayride tours.
 Get up close to animals like sheep, goats, chickens and Pedro the donkey, and enjoy live entertainment in the evening too.
-There’s a Friday Night Barn Dance, Dinner at the Barn, Magic at Night, and Fire Dancers as well as a variety of food and drink at the Country Store, the Farm Kitchen and more as well as multiple craft vendors.
+There’s a Friday Night Barn Dance, Dinner at the Barn, Magic at Night, and Fire Dancers, as well as a variety of food and drink at the Country Store, the Farm Kitchen and more, as well as multiple craft vendors.

 The Vertuccio Farms in Mesa offers the chance to enjoy the country life right in the city.
 It includes a pumpkin patch as well as a corn maze, miniature golf, mule-pulled wagon rides, a mini-zip line, a barrel train ride, giant tube slide, spider web climb, duck races, pumpkin bowling, animals and more.
 In addition to pumpkins, you can buy corn stalks and hay bales that can be a fun part of autumn decor.
 Fair-style foods, fresh-popped kettle corn and pizza will be available to indulge in as well.

-This four-generation family-run farm in the West Valley farm is another fun spot to enjoy in the fall, open September 28th through November 4th.
-It includes a pumpkin patch as well as haunted corn maze, a themed family-friendly corn maze, a mini-corn maze for the little ones ones, a petting zoo, a unique tomato cannon, bounce house and option train rides.
-Plus there will be plenty of food vendors to fuel all those activities too.
+This four-generation family-run farm in the West Valley farm is another fun spot to enjoy in the fall.
+It includes a pumpkin patch as well a haunted corn maze, a themed family-friendly corn maze, a mini-corn maze for the little ones, a petting zoo, a unique tomato cannon, a bounce house, and option train rides.
+Plus, there will be plenty of food vendors to fuel all those activities too.